Built-in Rules

 are non-reverting models that execute those statements.
 In the above

-example, one of the paths chosen by deepSanity
+example, one of the paths chosen by deepSanity would go through the body of

-loop, forcing the Prover to find a non-reverting path through the
+the for loop, forcing the Prover to find a non-reverting path through the

-complexComputation
+complexComputation method.

-rule heuristic favors the following program points:
+The deepSanity rule heuristic favors the following program points:

 The “if” and “else” branches of a code-heavy

-statementThe beginning of an external call
+ifstatementThe beginning of an external call

 The beginning of the program (this is the same as the usual sanity rule)

-rule can be enabled by including
+The deepSanity rule can be enabled by including

 use builtin rule deepSanity;

 in a spec file.
-You must also pass the --multi_assert_check flag to the Prover.
+You must also pass the multi_assert_check flag to the Prover.

 The number of code points that are chosen can be configured with the

---prover_args '-maxNumberOfReachChecksBasedOnDomination <n>' flag; the default value is
+maxNumberOfReachChecksBasedOnDomination flag; the default value is

-is checked
+How deepSanity is checked

-rule works similarly to the sanity
+The deepSanity rule works similarly to the sanity rule; it adds an

-for each interesting program point p
+additional variable x_p for each interesting program point p, and

-instruments the contract code at p
+instruments the contract code at p to set x_p to true.
+The Prover then

-is false after executing the function.
+tries to prove that x_p is false after executing the function.
 To find a

-counterexample; the Prover must construct a model that passes through p
+counterexample; the Prover must construct a model that passes through p.

 Read-only reentrancy detection — viewReentrancy

-built-in rule detects
+The viewReentrancy built-in rule detects

 read-only reentrancy vulnerabilities in a contract.

-rule can be enabled by including
+The viewReentrancy rule can be enabled by including

 use builtin rule viewReentrancy;